The 15 Best Christmas Movies of All Time

 The Nightmare Before Christmas (1993)

 Leave it to the master of melancholy, Tim Burton, to turn a Christmas movie into a spook-fest featuring a werewolf, vampires and a singing skeleton.
 If you can get over the fact that The Nightmare Before Christmas mostly takes place in Halloween Town (yes, that’s what it’s called), then you’ll find a brilliantly animated, charmingly written holiday musical with a spooky twist.
-FYI: Given that it features the kidnapping and torture of Santa Claus, hold off on showing this to your youngest tots.
+FYI: Given that it features the kidnapping and torture of Santa Claus, you might want to refrain from showing this to your youngest tots.

-Though on paper it sounds dumb, Elf works holiday magic, especially if you love Will Ferrell’s particular brand of over-the-top slapstick.
+Transcending it’s (very) silly premise, Elf works holiday magic, especially if you appreciate Will Ferrell’s brand of over-the-top slapstick.
 The story of a human baby raised in the magical world of Santa’s workshop, Elf plays up Ferrell’s man-child side with delightful aplomb (especially when he journeys into real-world New York to track down his biological father).
 It won’t provoke much thought, but Elf is an overload of sugary-sweet holiday cheer, and a showcase for Ferrell’s hilarious comedic chops.

 Lethal Weapon (1987)